carbon-language/carbon-lang/clang/tools/scan-build-py/README.md

     $ analyze-build --ctu

-For CTU analysis an additional (function-definition) collection-phase is required.
+For CTU analysis an additional (external definition) collection-phase is required.
 For debugging purposes, it is possible to separately execute the collection and the analysis phase.
 By doing this, the intermediate files used for the analysis are kept on the disk in `./ctu-dir`.